wi1k1n/qavm/README.md

   - Show a tooltip indicating the source of version detection (binary parse, cmdline, cache)
   - For Redshift in C4D: display **two separate version columns** — RS-plugin and RS-core
   - Improve overall UX of version representation (more readable formatting)

+### Performance & Caching

+- [ ] **Global scan caching & avoid unnecessary rescans** — Keep calculated scan results (in-memory and optional on-disk cache) and avoid full rescans when switching between software unless the user requests it or the underlying binaries have changed.
+- [ ] **Tile creation performance** — Use caching for expensive metadata (icons, parsed manifests, computed version strings) and provide optional parallelization primitives/APIs so plugins can build tiles concurrently when safe.
+- [*] **Persist UI state** — Store the last-opened tab using a stable tab identifier (not array index).
+Persist table widget sorting, column visibility, and other view-state settings across runs.

 ### Tag System